Paris Cowan-Hall: Wycombe Wanderers (loan)

 Cowan-Hall returned on loan to Wycombe Wanderers on 23 January 2016 until the end of the season.

 On 29 June 2016 Cowan-Hall once again returned to Wycombe Wanderers on loan until 31 January 2017.

 Wycombe Wanderers (second spell)

 Cowan-Hall's contract with Millwall was terminated by mutual consent on 31 January 2017 and on 1 February 2017 he re-signed for Wycombe Wanderers until June 2019.

 He was released by Wycombe at the end of the 2018–19 season.

 Colchester United

 On 4 July 2019, Cowan-Hall signed for League Two side Colchester United on a two-year contract.
 He made his debut on 24 August as a substitute for Courtney Senior in Colchester's 1–0 win against Northampton Town.
 He scored his first goals for the club with a brace in a 3–2 EFL Trophy win against Gillingham on 3 September 2019.

 Having made just 25 appearances for the club in two years, Cowan-Hall was released by Colchester at the end of his contract in May 2021.

+Dunstable Town

+In September 2025, Cowan-Hall returned to football, joining Spartan South Midlands League Premier Division club Dunstable Town.